Quan: 權

 Quan (權 (权, Quán)) is a Chinese surname.
 A notable with the surname Quan surname was Quan Deyu, who was born in 759 during the reign of Emperor Suzong.
 His family claimed to descend from the Later Qin official Quan Yi (權翼).
 His family tree was from the Sui dynasty official Quan Rong (權榮).

 During the Shang dynasty, the Quan family founded the state of Quan (權國).
 In the state of Chu, the Xiong family lived in Quan County (權縣), and took the surname Quan.

 全

 Quan (全 (Quán)), is a Chinese family name.
-Liang, Yang in alternative mandarin are other spellings.
+Liang and Yang in alternative Mandarin are other spellings.
 The character 全 is rendered as Jeon in Korean and is one of several Chinese characters for the common Korean surname Jeon (Chun).
-The character 全 is rendered as Toàn in Vietnamese The name is spelled Chuan in Taiwan, based on the Wade–Giles romanization system.
-Quan Cong was a military general of Eastern Wu during the Three Kingdoms, Quan Huijie (全惠解) the Empress Quan (全) was empress of Eastern Wu.
+The character 全 is rendered as Toàn in Vietnamese.
+The name is spelled Chuan in Taiwan, based on the Wade–Giles romanization system.
+Quan Cong was a military general of Eastern Wu during the Three Kingdoms, while Quan Huijie (全惠解) the Empress Quan (全) was empress of Eastern Wu.

 The Quan (全) family was founded with this public, official name.
 During ancient times, Quandi (全地) was the old regional name, where people would get the surname Quan (全).
-Yuan dynasty and Wan Quan (万全) are Nomadic people, who get the surname Quan (全) with their given name.
+The Yuan dynasty and Wan Quan (万全) are nomadic people, who get the surname Quan (全) with their given name.